TechHog8984/luautricks/README.md

 >        until true
 >    end
 >    ```
-Both compile to the same code when optimizationLevel > 0.
+Both compile to the same bytecode when optimizationLevel > 0.

 ## Optimizations
 ### General optimizations